uncomputable/frequency-dict/README.md

 A frequency dictionary displays the ranked frequency of a term inside a context, such as written or spoken language, the web or historic eras.

+## Features

+- **Latest data** from NINJAL
+- **Careful merging of SUW** (short-unit words; simple words) **and LUW** (long-unit words; compound words): Some corpora are split into an SUW and an LUW part.
+There is an overlap between the two, so merging frequencies from both may count the same occurrence of a word twice.
+This corrupts the frequency rank.
+We merge in a conservative way that prevents this from happening.
+- **Frequency rank cap**: Include words with a frequency rank up to a threshold.
+Ignore all words that are rarer than that.
+This keeps the dictionary small and prevents the Japanese learner from memorizing useless vocabulary :P

 ## Corpora

 The go-to address for Japanese linguistics is [NINJAL: The National Institute for Japanese Language and Linguistics](https://www.ninjal.ac.jp/).